We interview distinguished artists and designers to explore their work and uncover the secrets of their creative process.

 “Llamas’ valley” series with ballet dancer and actor Simona Paciukonytė (Image credit: Lina Skukauskė)

-You’ve also done quite a bit of food photography—from raw food desserts to fresh produce and Eastern European sushi.
-In food photography, because the viewer can’t taste the food, you have to show that it’s delicious.
+Q: You’ve also done quite a bit of food photography—from raw food desserts to fresh produce and Eastern European sushi.
 What are some techniques you use when photographing food to communicate its appeal?

 Food photography can seem simple if you haven’t tried it, but it can be so tricky!
 Food tends to melt, wilt, and in general change its appearance really quickly, so there are many challenges involved and it requires lots of planning.